I-TECH-UW/sedish-haiti.org/docs/demos/openmrs-shr-sync.md

 ### Import existing Patient
 For the first part of this tutorial, we will be using the patient `Rafael Lessai`.
 This patient was created in the iSantePlus instance available at www.isanteplusdemo.com/openmrs, but does not exist in the instance at http://52.37.13.123:8080/openmrs.

-To start, We will import this patient in the second iSantePlus instance, add some additional
+To start, we will import this patient in the second iSantePlus instance, add some additional

 **I) Create a Patient**